iobis/manual/vocabulary.md

 Hence, OBIS added 3 new terms: `measurementTypeID`, `measurementValueID` and `measurementUnitID` to standardize the measurement types, values and units.
 Note however `measurementValueID` is **not** used for standardizing numeric measurements.

 These three new terms should be populated using controlled vocabularies referenced using Unique Resource Identifiers (URIs).
 OBIS recommends using the internationally recognized [NERC Vocabulary Server](http://www.bodc.ac.uk/resources/products/web_services/vocab/), developed by the British Oceanographic Data Centre (BODC), which can be searched through [https://www.bodc.ac.uk/resources/vocabularies/vocabulary_search/](https://www.bodc.ac.uk/resources/vocabularies/vocabulary_search).
+It also compiles vocabulary and terms from different institutions and authorities (e.g., ISO, SeaDataNet), and you can relate your data to them.
 Such controlled vocabulary is incredibly important to ensure datasets in OBIS will be interoperable - readable by both humans and machines.
-In this way, you could search for a single measurementTypeID and obtain all related records, regardless of differences in wording.
+In this way, you could search for a single `measurementTypeID` and obtain all related records, regardless of differences in wording.

 We provide some specific guidance for these URI fields below.